VarunGaneshan/Learn_Cocotb/README.md

 # Learning Journey

-cocotb is a coroutine-based co-simulation library for writing Verilog test benches in Python.
+cocotb is a coroutine-based co-simulation library for writing HDL test benches in Python.
 All you need is Python, gnu make and a hdl simulator.

 - Hello world - OR Gate
 - Interfaces